sohamroyc/Currency-Converter-main/README.md

 ## Credits

-This project was developed by [Alkaison](https://github.com/Alkaison "GitHub Profile").
-If you have any questions or suggestions, feel free to [contact me](https://twitter.com/Alkaison "Twitter Profile").
+This project was developed by soham.
+If you have any questions or suggestions.

 ## License